syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/templates.md

 # Templates in Asp.Net MVC Rating Control

-The Asp.Net MVC Rating component allows you to customize the appearance of the rating items using templates.
+The Asp.Net MVC Rating control allows you to customize the appearance of the rating items using templates.
 You can use templates to specify a custom layout for the rating items, which can include any content you want.
 This allows you to create a more customized and interactive rating experience for the user.

-The rating component supports below templates for item customization.
+The rating control supports below templates for item customization.

 * [EmptyTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_EmptyTemplate)
 * [FullTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_FullTemplate)